-Implementing Lean Marketing Systems you get a high quality output.
+Mattias: Even inside an iteration there are definitely linear steps; there are steps that you take to make sure the iteration is complete.
+This is just the same if you would think of Scrum or Development as if you use Kanban; there typically are the steps that guarantee you get a high-quality output.
 I'd like to say that there are more ways to deal with uncertainty; iteration is not the only way.
 If you have a very uncertain situation, for example, you might not know what solution that will work or what type of marketing message that the customer will buy into.
 Another way to approach it is to do set base design, so you run a multiple set of experiments in parallel.
 Then you evaluate really quickly which one of these works and you continue on with the ones that actually did work.
-This set base design is an underused mechanism in our organizations whereas we are getting pretty familiar with using iterations but set base design can be as quick, or even more effective if deployed correctly.
+This set base design is an underused mechanism in our organizations whereas we are getting pretty familiar with using iterations, but set base design can be as quick, or even more effective if deployed correctly.

 Joe: It's like taking a PDCA cycle and doing Plan-Do-Check-Act but when we look at Plan, Do, Check, Act that's basically a linear progression but when we step back at it, it's an iteration.

-Mattias: Correct, I mean now you could see iteration as a way to evaluate 10 parallel experiments and then say okay so we did 10 experiments, which one of these worked.
+Mattias: Correct, I mean now you could see iteration as a way to evaluate 10 parallel experiments and then say okay, so we did 10 experiments, which one of these worked.
 So each experiment would be a PDCA per se but you would have a PDCA on all the 10 experiments.
-Running them in parallel actually buys you time because if you didn't run them in parallel, you would have to run one after the other and the question becomes which way is the fastest way to discover, or roll through this uncertainty.
+Running them in parallel actually buys you time because if you didn't run them in parallel, you would have to run one after the other, and the question becomes which way is the fastest way to discover, or roll through this uncertainty.

 Joe: What's the subset of what, and how does Lean fit in?

-Mattias: Well I would say Lean is the goal of trying to optimize the whole so basically the Podcast Transcription

-Implementing Lean Marketing Systems approach, what we're trying to do is improve the full value stream.
-The second part of Lean is what should we focus on, what should we optimize and we would say that we see that the economic value comes from shortening time to market.
+Mattias: Well I would say Lean is the goal of trying to optimize the whole so basically the approach, what we're trying to do is improve the full value stream.
+The second part of Lean is what should we focus on, what should we optimize, and we would say that we see that the economic value comes from shortening time to market.
 Lean provides us the focus of where we should put our improvements.
-That's the two most important parts.
+That's the two most-important parts.
 There is a third idea also that I would grab from Lean, which is build quality in, meaning that we accept the fact that we never ship bad quality forward.
 So with these three things, optimize the whole, focus on flow, or improve flow and build quality in are thinking that we can bring with us that will help to improve the end value.

 Joe: Tell me a little bit about what you do and what Crisp does.